 Thanks to ongoing research in the field, our understanding of how children learn continues to evolve.
 In the subject area of science, in particular, students benefit from not just reading about concepts and ideas, but from hands-on experiences.
 Following the release of the Next Generation Science Standards (NGSS), the Core Knowledge Foundation used this opportunity to update and enhance the science portion of the 2010 Core Knowledge Sequence.
-The result of this effort is the revised 2019 Core Knowledge Science Sequence.
+The result of this effort is the revised draft 2022 Core Knowledge Science Sequence.

-Relative to the 2010 Science Sequence, the revised K–5 Science Sequence (2020) also incorporates the NGSS emphasis on scientific practice.
+Relative to the 2010 Science Sequence, the revised K–8 Science Sequence (2022) also incorporates the NGSS emphasis on scientific practice.
 NGSS prescribes a multi-dimensional approach to science learning and instruction, integrating core ideas, hands-on practices, and crosscutting concepts, as well as applications of scientific knowledge in engineering and technology.
-Many of these NGSS principles are reflected in the K–5 Core Knowledge Science Sequence, which also retains, from the 2010 Sequence, the characteristic Core Knowledge emphasis on specific content carefully sequenced to build coherently from one grade to the next.
+Many of these NGSS principles are reflected in the K–8 Core Knowledge Science Sequence, which also retains, from the 2010 Sequence, the characteristic Core Knowledge emphasis on specific content carefully sequenced to build coherently from one grade to the next.

 Even an experienced and scientifically-knowledgeable educator can get confused in navigating the maze of hyperlinks that make up the online NGSS guidelines.
-One aim of the K–5 CK Science Sequence is to offer a valid interpretation of NGSS requirements in the form of focused, user-friendly, and content-specific guidelines of practical use to teachers.
+One aim of the K–8 CK Science Sequence is to offer a valid interpretation of NGSS requirements in the form of focused, user-friendly, and content-specific guidelines of practical use to teachers.

 Yes!
-The K–5 Core Knowledge Science Sequence is the organizing framework for the new Core Knowledge Science program, CKSciTM.
+The K–8 Core Knowledge Science Sequence is the organizing framework for the new Core Knowledge Science program, CKSciTM.
 Check our Download Curriculum webpage for updates on units available for free download.